OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 * `#4648 <http://dev.opennebula.org/issues/4648>`_ Delete operation leaves a poweroff instance registered in vCenter
 * `#3060 <http://dev.opennebula.org/issues/3060>`_ Trim/discard.
 In order to use this functionality, KVM requires the virtio-scsi controller.
 This controller is not (yet) supported.
 In order to add it, you need to add this RAW snippet to your template: ``<controller type='scsi' index='0' model='virtio-scsi'></controller>``
-* `#4550 <http://dev.opennebula.org/issues/4550>`_ Attach Disk operation in vCenter for CDROM does not add a new drive, but rather replaces the ISO of an existing one
 * `#4540 <http://dev.opennebula.org/issues/4540>`_ Import vCenter images size may be 0
 * `#4335 <http://dev.opennebula.org/issues/4335>`_ vCenter password cannot be longer than 22 characters
 * `#4514 <http://dev.opennebula.org/issues/4514>`_ Spaces not allowed in SOURCE image attribute